Pure Competition: Long-Run Equilibrium

 • Increasing-cost industries depend on scarce resources, so prices generally increase as demand increases.

-• For decreasing-cost industries, economies of scale help to reduce costs with increasing volume.
+• For decreasing-cost industries, economies of scale reduces costs with increasing volume.
 Hence, prices decline as supplies increases with increased demand.

 Productive And Allocative Efficiency Under Pure Competition